MitchellV3/INTP-362-Blog-2/README.md

 ## Where to start

 I touched on the setup a little bit in my last post, but ultimately, your best bet is to read the official [Electron Quick Start Guide](https://www.electronjs.org/docs/tutorial/quick-start).
-What I _will_ do is quickly go over installing the dependencies we'll need for this project, and setting up the basic structure of the project.
+What I _will_ do is quickly go over installing the dependencies we'll need for this project, and setting up the file structure of the project.

 ### Installing Dependencies

-Assuming you have a basic Electron project set up, we basically just need to install **node-pty**, **xterm.js**, and any xterm addons we want to use.
+Assuming you have a basic Electron project set up, we essentially just need to install **node-pty**, **xterm.js**, and any xterm addons we want to use.
 The terminal should be open in the root directory of your project, and we'll run the following command:

 ```bash
 npm install node-pty xterm xterm-addon-fit xterm-addon-web-links xterm-addon-search